 According to their card agreement, miles can take 8-10 weeks to post into your account.

 Your elite status is good from the moment you earn it through the end of that year, then the next full year PLUS through February of the year after.
-For instance, status earned in March 2016 is good through the rest of 2016, all of 2017, and January-February of 2018.
+For instance, status earned in March 2019 is good through the rest of 2019, all of 2020, and January-February of 2021.

 The only way to earn priority check-in is to earn elite status or hold the Citi® / AAdvantage® Executive World Elite Mastercard®.